tidyqa/vitepress/docs/about/index.md

 **Here are a few lines to introduce myself:**

-- I was born, currently live, and work in Split.
-I began my journey as a freelancer and have now secured a position as a Software QA Tester, a role I am truly passionate about.
+- I began my journey as a freelancer and have now secured a position as a Software QA Tester, a role I am truly passionate about.
 - I take pleasure in engaging in outdoor workouts, such as uphill sprints, bodyweight exercises, and leisurely walks.
-These activities play a pivotal role in keeping any discomfort at bay.
-- Additionally, I am dedicated to assisting individuals in maintaining their physical well-being.
-I educate others on exercises that can greatly enhance overall health and fitness.
+- I educate others on exercises that can greatly enhance overall health and fitness.

 ## Knowledge